-- Require windows on buildings to allow clear views into and out of the building.
+- Require windows and window treatments on buildings that allow clear views into and out of the building.

 - Ensure that buildings incorporate design elements that eliminate long stretches of blank, inactive exterior walls through provision of windows, multiple entrance doors, green walls, and architectural details.

-- Integrate components in building designs that offer protection to pedestrians, such as awnings and canopies, as a means to encourage pedestrian activity along the street.
+- Integrate components in building designs that offer seasonal protection to pedestrians, such as awnings and canopies, to encourage pedestrian activity along the street.

-- Arrange buildings within a site in order to minimize the generation of wind currents at ground level.
+- Consider the arrangement of buildings within a site to minimize the generation of wind currents at ground level.

-- Coordinate site designs and public right-of-way improvements to provide adequate sidewalk space for pedestrian movement, street trees, landscaping, street furniture, sidewalk cafes, and other elements of active pedestrian areas.
+- Coordinate site designs and public right-of-way improvements to provide adequate sidewalk space for pedestrian movement, curb extensions, street trees, street lighting, landscaping, street furniture, sidewalk cafes, and other elements of active pedestrian areas.

 - Coordinate with Metro Transit to ensure that the design of new buildings supports transit operations.

-- Locate access to and egress from parking ramps mid-block and at right angles to minimize disruptions to pedestrian flow at the street level.
+- Discourage access to and egress from parking ramps off major corridors, instead encouraging access at mid-block locations and at right angles to minimize disruptions to pedestrian flow at the street level.

-- Require above-grade parking structures to be designed with active uses along the street walls and with sufficient clearance on all levels to allow adaptive reuse in the future.
+- Require above-grade parking structures to be designed with active uses along the street walls and with sufficient clearance and floor grades on all levels to allow adaptive reuse in the future.

 - Prohibit the establishment of new drive-throughs and gas stations.

-- Prohibit the establishment of new auto repair facilities and other auto-oriented uses in areas designated Community and Destination Mixed Use on the Future Land Use Map.
+- Prohibit the establishment of new auto repair facilities and other auto-oriented uses in areas designated Neighborhood, Community, and Destination Mixed Use on the Future Land Use Map.

 - Mitigate the impacts of auto repair and other auto-oriented uses on the pedestrian environment through building and site design requirements.